 - Explore the competitors: here's our Otty Hybrid vs Simba Hybrid comparison

 There's no indication on the Emma website of how firm this mattress is meant to be, but I found it on the softer end of the spectrum, and would rate it around a 6.5 for firmness (with 10 being the firmest).
 There also isn't really the 'bounce' I'd expect from a hybrid mattress – I can't feel the springs when sleeping or when pressing down directly on the mattress.
-If you're looking for a truly 'hybrid' feel, I'd recommend checking out the luxe Eve Premium Hybrid or the great-value OTTY Hybrid.
+If you're looking for a truly 'hybrid' feel, you could try the Emma Hybrid Original, which has much bigger springs.
+If you have a bit more to spend, I'd also recommend checking out the luxe Eve Premium Hybrid.

 Now let's focus on the most important thing – how comfortable is the Emma Hybrid?
 The answer is: depends on your sleeping style.
 The softer feel is good for side sleepers, as it won't put unnecessary pressure on your shoulder joints.
 The movement isolation is excellent: it stays put if you're prone to wriggling to try and get comfy, with no creaking or bouncing about (if you have a bedmate, they'll probably be grateful for this, too).

-The top memory foam layer is about the perfect level of firmness for me; providing a cosy feel and moulding slightly around the body without giving that 'sinking' feeling.
-It's still easy enough to move around on, and while it does trap heat a little (a known issue with memory foam mattresses), it's not the worst in this area by any means.
+The top memory foam layer is a good level of firmness, providing a cosy feel and moulding slightly around the body without giving to much of a 'sinking' feeling.
+It's still easy enough to move around on.
+Another slight down-side here is that it does tend to trap heat, so perhaps one to avoid if you're prone to overheating at night.

 At full price, a single Emma Hybrid mattress costs £479; a small double is £649; a double £699; a king £749; and a super king £849.
 It's roughly £50 more than the same sized Emma Original, to account for additional layer included here.